Naughty but Nice (album): Commercial performance

 Naughty but Nice debuted at number one on the German Albums Chart in the week of 4 April 2005.
 While all of the previous album's had reached the top ten of the chart, it marked Connor's first album to claim the top spot.
 In 2007, Naughty but Nice was certified Platinum by the Bundesverband Musikindustrie (BVMI).
 Elsewhere, the album reached number three in Austria and Switzerland, where it also reached Gold status the same year.
-In Austria, Naughty but Nice became Connor's highest-charting album up tp then.
+In Austria, Naughty but Nice became Connor's highest-charting album up to then.